thrishasethuram20/Data-Mining/readme.txt

-Create an environment with aall the requirements satisfied the code has bee run using Python 2.7
+Create an environment with all the requirements satisfied the code has bee run using Python 2.7
 The flask app has been situated in the app.py file which is in CovidXrayPrediction_FlaskApp